menu

 Overview

 Chelan Falls is a tiny town located in the state of Washington.
 With a population of 340 people and just one neighborhood, Chelan Falls is the 309th largest community in Washington.
-Chelan Falls has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Chelan Falls has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Chelan Falls home prices are not only among the most expensive in Washington, but Chelan Falls real estate also consistently ranks among the most expensive in America.